 EDM to the next level: Tra’ Byrd aka 3rd Heaven brings hard trap music with his single release “No Fear”.
-The DJ from Columbus, Ohio, makes from a dance record a feeling as if you’re living out an adventure: The mixture of electronic beats, from bouncing hard sounds to sonic echos, plays with aggressive charm that calms down now and then, basically giving time to breathe in between.
-With the effects of a low tone bass voice exclaiming to not be scared of sickness, Isis, and a virus, the track builds up inner strength in a club-ready format.
+The DJ from Columbus, Ohio, makes from a dance record a feeling as if you’re living out an adventure: The mixture of electronic beats, from bouncing hard sounds to sonic echoes, plays with aggressive charm that calms down now and then, basically giving time to breathe in between.
+With the effects of a low tone bass voice exclaiming to not be scared of no satanist, Isis, and a virus, the track builds up inner strength in a club-ready format.

 For Tra’, “No Fear” is what he envisioned his music to be – by hitting a breakthrough in sound and uniqueness.
 In addition, remixing hard trap versions like for Kanye West’s “Closed on Sunday”.
 So when early on he found EDM to be his passion in music, he actually didn’t find his sound from the start, but rather noticed a journey ahead.
 As knowing most DJs were located in Europe, he tried to learn German in High School to relate to DJs at that communication level, while also connecting with local DJs in Columbus where he lived.
 All the bits and pieces turned eventually into a puzzle when Tra’ found gigs to play his music and VJing visuals on his old Mac laptop, chilling with DJ Corrupt on stage and opening up for dubstep producer Borgore.